 Five ways to cozy up to fall in BC

-As October tips into November, the fall weather cools and we arrive in a classic shoulder season.
-But there's still great adventures to be had before winter comes!
+As the warm weather cools and we arrive in a classic shoulder season, there's still great adventures to be had before winter comes!
 Especially in BC, fall can linger a little longer.

-And when the weather turns cool, saunas and storm watching, Indigenous cultural experiences, fall comfort food, hiking and hot springs bathe your senses in a different kind of warmth.
+When the fall weather turns cool, saunas and storm watching, Indigenous cultural experiences, fall comfort food, hiking and hot springs bathe your senses in a different kind of warmth.

 Here are five ways to snuggle up with the seasonal comforts of autumn, in BC, and get cozy!